surifirstpin/biplus_documentation/version.4/website content.md

 Its Unique data modelling techniques will let you describe and transform raw data for better understanding and used as reliable source of truth for your business.

--  **Analyse Immediately-** Make decision in spur-of-the-movement.
+-  **Analyse Immediately** Make decision in spur-of-the-movement.
--   **Fine-tune and Mold-** Models can easily change with your business.
+-   **Fine-tune and Mold** Models can easily change with your business.
--   **Build with Section-** Pick and implement the metrics you need in seconds.
+-   **Build with Section** Pick and implement the metrics you need in seconds.

 Hence BiPlus reports need not to be Static and Rigid.
 Now let us see how to create a Report in BiPlus.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDA4NTI5NDEsLTE4NjM5NTAxNTcsLT
+eyJoaXN0b3J5IjpbNjI2MjUyMzE0LC0xODYzOTUwMTU3LC0xMT
-ExNjQ3NzIyMDUsLTEzMjA3ODQ3MTcsMjAwOTUzMjczOSwxMzI5
+Y0NzcyMjA1LC0xMzIwNzg0NzE3LDIwMDk1MzI3MzksMTMyOTM4
-MzgxNTQ3XX0=
+MTU0N119
 -->